matteozandonai/sql-repo-mz/README.md

-# SQL-Esercizi-2023
+# SQL Exercises Repo 2023
-Cartella di esercizi relativi a SQL
+Repo created for exercises with SQL.